The-Compilers/CryptoYard/backend/doc/reports.md

 In buy-transactions, one currency is purchased (called _base currency_) while another currency is sold (called _quote currency_).
 In sell transactions the base currency is sold and quote currency is purchased.

+### Fee calculations

+Fee calculations are as follows:

+If transaction.feeCurrency is USD:

+* feeInUsd = transaction.fee
+* wallet.usd.amount -= feeInUsd

+If transaction.feeCurrency is not USD:

+* feeInUsd = transaction.fee * (wallet.(transaction.feeCurrency).averageObtainPriceUsd)
+* wallet.(transaction.feeCurrency).amount -= transaction.fee

 ### Rules for calculation for each transaction type

 The following calculations are performed for each transaction, based on the transaction type.

+Note: averageObtainPriceUsd will be 1.000 for USD currency in the wallet.

 #### Buy order